 The East and West Ridge Districts are designated for areas associated primarily with contemporary residential subdivisions that were established off the valley floor in the surrounding piñon/juniper covered hills.
 Most of these subdivisions have covenants covering minimum lot sizes, buildable areas, utility easements, egress and ingress easements, building heights and setbacks.
 The East Ridge District encompasses approximately 185 acres in the northeast portion of the plan area and abutting the Santa Fe National Forest.
 The West Ridge District encompasses approximately 1025 acres along the western boundary of the plan area abutting highway US 285.

-Uses should continue to be limited to single-family residential development, agricultural related uses and home occupations that are residential in scale.
+Uses should continue to be residential development, agricultural related uses and home occupations that are residential in scale.

+Lot sizes in this area should reflect the existing development pattern.
+Compact residential development in conjunction with contiguous common areas or conservation easements should be encouraged.

+Accessory dwelling units are appropriate for this area and should reflect the rural character and scale of the community.

+New development on slopes less than 15% should allow additional height for flexibility of floor plan design and architecture while maintaining integrity of scale and height for consideration of overall impact on viewsheds.

+New development on slopes greater than 15% should be consistent with County Terrain Management standards.

 Building envelopes and setbacks should be established on parcels to provide a natural buffer between developments.

+Areas in Residential Fringe have notable terrain management challenges.
+Slopes are steeper and there is less tree cover and more exposed sub-soils.
+Extra care should be given to the planning of driveways and buildable area so as to prevent future erosion.